serinko/gizmo/tutorials/ssh_git_101.md

 | *Commit* | Store your changes on the current branch | `git commit -am "<SHORT_DESCRIPTION>"` | `git commit -am "intialise ssh git tutorial"` |
 | *Push* | Uploads my commits up to the remote so others can see them | `git push origin <MY_BRANCH_NAME>` | `git push origin serinko/feature/new-tutorial` |

+> **Note:** If during `git pull` or `git push` commands you see a message like: `Enter passphrase for key path/key ...` you may have your KeepassXC locked.
+Hit `ctrl` + `c` in terminal to cancel the command process, unlock your KeePassXC and redo the command

 #### Simple Work Flow

 Once we cloned the repository, it stays in our computer.
 However, other people have been making changes on it on their computers, pushing it up to the remote.
 Therefore for this to work in the cleanest way possible, we need to follow a common logic.
-In the simpliest form it goes like this:
+In the simplest form it goes like this:

 1. `git status` - Always start with informing yourself about the current state of the repository.
 In case your status shows your last working branch - make sure to switch to the main working one first:
 - `git checkout <MAIN_COMMON_BRANCH>` - For example `git checkout master` or `git checkout main` - depends what's the baseline branch for the repostiry